 - Fermentation: For a probiotic and fermented elderberry sauce, add 2 Tbsp of white sugar during the boiling.
-Then allow the sauce to cool to room temperature.
-Stir in 1/4 cup of a yeast-based starter (like brewed kombucha, water kefir or ginger bug).
-Allow to ferment at room temperature for 3 days, then store in the fridge for up to 1 month.
+Allow the sauce to cool to room temperature.
+Stir in 1/4 cup of a yeast-based starter (like brewed kombucha, water kefir, or ginger bug).
+Allow the sauce to ferment at room temperature for 3 days, then store it in the fridge for up to 1 month.
 You can also freeze fermented fruit sauce without affecting the probiotic benefits.

 Antiviral Elderberry Sauce

 This antiviral elderberry sauce is essentially just a low-sugar fruit sauce with some potent properties.
 See the section above for more information on the antiviral properties of elderberries and for options on how to preserve elderberry sauce for the winter.